Kaiaf Health Center Solar Pump Project – The Gambia

 This project has been completed.
 To read about the conclusion, CLICK HERE.

 Kaiaf Village is large with a population of about 3,000.
 The Kaiaf Minor Health Center serves 18 surrounding villages plus villages across the Senegal border in Casamance.
 The Kiang East area has a population of approximately 7,300.
 The clinic logs 500-700 patient visits per month plus 25-30 deliveries per month.
-There are sixteen staff, some paid, some volunteer.
+There is sixteen staff, some paid, some volunteer.

 The clinic already has a water system, with a concrete-lined well and water tower.
 The holding tank is leaking and needs replacement.
 The solar pump is non-functional and needs replacement.
 There is one solar panel of 150 watts but it is not sufficient.
 In addition, the labor ward lacks toilet and washing facilities.